Free E-books for Teaching Science

 This free science teaching resource program is funded by grants from Awesome Without Borders, the Pollination Project, the Clif Bar Family Foundation, and individual donors who care deeply about providing equal access to STEM education.

 But the program cannot continue without your help.
 When downloading a free e-book, please consider making a donation or shopping for one of our affordably-priced books.

 Ensuring that all students have access to high-quality learning opportunities in science, technology, engineering, and math (STEM) is a priority of the US Department of Education.
 In 2011, however, only 35 percent of middle school students and only 26 percent of 12th grade students performed at or above grade level in science.
-Science Connected is meeting this challenge by creating supplemental learning materials for middle school and high school classrooms and offering them free to teachers.
+Science Connected is meeting this challenge by creating supplemental learning materials for middle school and high school classrooms and offering them free to teachers and parents.